-- Apply the caravan handbrake securely. - Make sure that when the system is being operated, no-one is present in the vicinity of the caravan. - Do not use any additional supports underneath the axle and corner supports. - Place no blocks during either manual or automatic levelling. - Make sure that when levelling is being carried out, on-one is in the caravan. - An acoustic signal will be sounded during the levelling process. - The levelling program can be stopped at any time by pressing the ON/OFF button on the control panel or (optional) remote control.
+- · Apply the caravan handbrake securely. - Make sure that when the system is being operated, no-one is present in the vicinity of the carayan. - Make sure that when levelling is being carried out, on-one is in the caravan. - An acoustic signal will be sounded during the levelling process. - The levelling program can be stopped at any time by pressing the ON/OFF button on the Touchpanel.

-WARNING: Before driving off, check to make sure that all supports have been withdrawn
+WARNING: Before driving off, check to make sure that all supports have been withdrawn.